-This class action would be on behalf of members of the Katherine community who have or have had residential or commercial property in the contaminated area.
-The contamination by PFAS has negatively impacted both business and land values resulting in many landholders being left financially worse off.
+The potential class action would be on behalf of members of the Katherine community who own, or have owned, residential or commercial property in the contaminated area.
+Shine Lawyers are investigating whether the contamination by PFAS has negatively impacted business and land values in Katherine.

-The Katherine investigation follows the launch of a class action in Oakey in Queensland, by Shine Lawyers and against the Department of Defence, in relation to PFAS contamination caused by use of firefighting foam on the RAAF base Tindal.
+The Katherine investigation follows the launch of a class action in Oakey by Shine Lawyers against the Department of Defence.

-Please note the investigation does not cover personal injury claims relating to the effects of PFAS contamination.
+Please note the Katherine investigation is not considering personal injury claims relating to exposure to PFAS contamination.

 Am I eligible to participate in the Class Action?

-The Commonwealth has undertaken a long-term environmental investigation and assessment of the soil and groundwater of the area.
-As part of this investigation, the Commonwealth has released a map identifying the extent of the investigation area.
+The Department of Defence is currently undertaking long-term environmental investigations into the contamination of soil and groundwater in the Katherine area.
+As part of this investigation, the Department of Defence has released a map identifying the investigation area.
 A copy of the investigation area map can be accessed on the website of the Department of Defence.

-At present, to be eligible to participate in the Class Action, your property or business must be located in or around the investigation area.
+At present, to be eligible for the potential Class Action, your property or business must be located in or around the investigation area.
 The main categories of claimants that will be eligible to join are the following:

-- Property owners within or around the investigation area, whose land has been contaminated or has otherwise been impacted by the Contamination; and
+- Property owners within or around the investigation area; and

-- Commercial businesses within or around the investigation area who have been impacted commercially by the Contamination.
+- Commercial businesses within or around the investigation area.

 It may be that the eligibility criteria for the Class Action will change, depending on legal advice.
 If the criteria changes, we will let you know.